 On the upside, it’s little lower degree of insulation results in a huge capacity on the inside: the Coleman Xtreme 5 Cooler can hold up to 100 cans (without ice).
 A neat little feature are the cup holders that are integrated into the top lid.
 The Coleman Xtreme 5 Cooler is not as bullet proof as the RTIC 45 QTHard Cooler or the YETI Tundra 45.
 Hence, don’t throw it around.
 Neither do we recommend grown ups to sit on it.
 At only 12.3lbs it can easily be carried by one person.

 Once again, the YETI is our overall favorite choice when it comes to rollable fishing coolers.
 The YETI Tundra Haul Portable Wheeled Cooler combines all the great features of a classic YETI cooler with some really sturdy wheels.

 The wheels of the YETI Tundra Haul feature YETI’s NeverFlat construction that makes them highly impact and puncture resistant.
 An arm handle made from welded aluminum makes sure you can pull hard when the YETI Tundra Haul is fully loaded.
 The YETI Tundra Haul is the perfect choice for fishermen and women who don’t want to carry a heavy cooler around on a hot day.

 The Coleman Ice Chest | Coleman 316 is the perfect choice if you are looking for a wheeled fishing cooler that won’t cost you a fortune.
 For well under $100 this is a great entry level product that comes with a number of premium features.

 The Coleman Ice Chest | Coleman 316 features 6 inch wheels that provide solid stability when rolling the cooler to the dock for example.
 When closed, the lid can support a weight of 250lbs.
 A feature that the Coleman Ice Chest | Coleman 316 shares with much more expensive products such as the YETI Tundra Haul.
 Despite thinner insulation, the Coleman Ice Chest | Coleman 316 can keep ice up to 5 days.
 If you are looking for even more capacity, take a look at the bigger version featuring 100 Quart.

-As our last product in this review we have picked our favorite big rolling fishing cooler: the Seavilis Milee-Heavy Duty Wheeled Cooler 70QT.
+As our last product in this review we have picked our favorite big rolling fishing cooler: the Seavilis Milee-Heavy Duty Wheeled 70QT.
 The sheer size of this cooler makes sure you can bring everything for a long day or even weekend on the water.

-The Seavilis Milee-Heavy Duty Wheeled Cooler 70QT comes with a basket cupholder and divider so you can create multiple departments.
+The Seavilis Milee-Heavy Duty Wheeled 70QT comes with a basket cupholder and divider so you can create multiple departments.
 The built quality is similar to YETI’s, featuring industry grade insulation and T-zips to securely close the top lid.
 The 7″ wheels on the Seavilis Milee-Heavy Duty Wheeled 70QT provide a smooth running even when the cooler is fully loaded.

 As you can see from the products we reviewed above, the best fishing coolers come in a variety of shapes, sizes and with different features.
 This make the price range quite wide ranging from about $70 all the way up to $500.
 Here are a few things to consider before making a purchase.

 Insulation is probably the most important factor before buying a fishing cooler.
 Ask yourself how and where you are going to use your cooler.
 Do you need the ultimate in cooling capacities to keep food or drinks cold for days?
 If that’s the case go for a product with an industry grade insulation.
-Examples are the YETI Tundra 45 or the RTIC 45 QTHard Cooler.
+Examples are the YETI Tundra 45 or the RTIC 45 QT.
 These coolers are really built for the wild and will stand any test.

 If you are looking for a cooler that can keep cold for a couple of hours to make your fishing day on a boat or at the river more enjoyable, you don’t have to spend hundreds of dollars.
 As a rule of thumb it can be said that coolers with T-latch closures can keep the inside cool for longer.
 They close the lid tightly and securely.